 - Any type of apple sauce can be used either home-made or shop bought.
 Any shop bought variety is fine either completely smooth or those that come in small apple dice.

-- We are a vegan family recipe blog so all our ingredient suggestions are for vegan- friendly and plant-based ones but if you have different dietary needs you can use your usual ingredients.
+- We are a plant-based family recipe blog so all our ingredient suggestions so we use vegan- friendly ingredients, but if you have different dietary needs you can use your usual ingredients.

-- We like to use soya or oat milk for pudding recipes, but we also use almond milk.
+- We like to use soya or oat milk for pudding recipes, but we also use almond milk, or your usual milk.

 - For baking fats we like to use Stork baking spread, or Flora dairy-free versions, or vegan butter such as Flora plant butter.
 However, it’s best to avoid lite or diet margarines as these tend to contain more water.